top of page

 Will the Regents exams my student is taking in eighth grade “count” or make them eligible for higher-level coursework in ninth grade?

-Yes, as long as you cross the “college ready” threshold (typically a 75 for ELA and 80 for Algebra).
-For example, if your student earns a 65 on their Algebra Regents, they will take ninth grade algebra because they are not yet college ready in this subject.
+Yes, as long as you cross the “college ready” threshold (typically, this is 75 for ELA and 80 for Algebra).
+For example, if your student earns a 65 on their Algebra Regents, they will take ninth grade algebra because they are not yet "college ready" in this subject.
 If your student earned a 90 in their 8th grade Algebra Regents exam, they would take Geometry in ninth grade.

 Can students choose their own classes?

-For ninth grade, all students will take the same classes.
-After that, they will have the opportunity to make course decisions based on interest and credits earned.
+For ninth grade, students will be assigned into their classes, and mostly take the same courses.
+Starting in tenth grade, they will have the opportunity to choose their classes based on their pathway and interest.

 Will Design Works High School offer AP courses?